There are about 25 million meetings per day in the U.S., and only a handful are productive or engaging.

 Connectedness is an essential element in creating employee happiness, and sometimes it’s hard to find moments of empathy at work.
 Nothing gets people in an open-minded and empathetic mood than a heartfelt video or story.
 Afterward, you can take a moment to talk about it, point out your favorite parts, and share some personal insights that may be related.
 Here are a few that we’ve been loving lately:

 4. It’s national [fill in the blank] day!

 Those nonsensical 'National Day Of' calendars come in handy when you want to add some random fun into your workday.
 Start your meetings with some trivia questions about the day, have them guess what day it is, and weave it into the theme of your meeting.
 So if it’s national donut day, bring in a fresh dozen and ask your team members to incorporate something donut-related into their updates!

 Those typical ice-breaker questions are a thing of the past.
 To think outside of the proverbial box, we recommend a different type - a Box of Fun to kick off any meeting with smiles and FUN!
 Each Box of Fun is designed for 4-20 people and takes 10-15 minutes to play.
 It’s easy to use, and you can have team members take turns at leading the activities.
 Since fun dept. comes up with new ideas all the time, there are different themed boxes for the season and occasion.

 Employee engagement should be supported in a sustainable way, not just temporary fixes.
-See where your organizational culture is at and how you can improve engagement for the long run:
+See how our happiness model makes a difference to create a profitable, sustainable culture: